Hillary and Me

 And so ended my chance to interview First Lady Hillary Rodham Clinton in Woodstock, Vermont, on June 18, 1993.

 Or so I had thought.

 In another life I was a newspaper reporter covering politics for The Rutland Herald and The Barre-Montpelier Times Argus.
-My beat included health care reform here in Vermont in the early 1990s (another miserable failure).
-As her husband’s point person on national reform, the First Lady was a key to Vermont’s success.
-So when she came to the Woodstock Town Hall for a major policy address on health care, I was determined to get an interview.
+My beat included health care reform here in Vermont in the early 1990s.
+As her husband’s point person on national reform, the First Lady was key to Vermont’s success.
+So when she came to the Woodstock Town Hall for a policy address on health care, I was determined to get an interview.

 “Can you get me access to Hillary Clinton?”
 I asked Patrick J. Leahy, Vermont’s senior U.S. Senator, a few days before her speech.